recommenders-team/recommenders/tests/README.md

 For executing this test, first make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md):

-*Note that the next instructions execute the tests from the root folder.*
+*Notice that the next instructions execute the tests from the root folder.*

 ```
 pytest tests/smoke/test_notebooks_python.py::test_sar_single_node_smoke